The DP214 succeeded the DP212, and like its predecessor was based on the DB4 GT, in order to comply with GT regulations.

 The 1963 Le Mans 24 Hours marked the racing debut of the DP214, with both cars running competitively before being sidelined by the same sort of piston failure, caused by inadequate strength around the underside of the gudgeon-pin boss.

 Unlike the DP212, the DP214 was entered in events outside of Le Mans.
-So Tecnomodel will be producing no less than five different 1:18 DP214 replicas, spanning the 1963 and 1964 racing seasons.
+Tecnomodel has released four different 1:18 DP214 replicas, spanning the 1963 and 1964 racing seasons.

-The #18 machine is from Le Mans a year later, as driven by Mike Salmon and Peter Sutcliffe.
-This car was also a retiree, but in this case it was disqualified in the 19th hour, due to an illegal oil replenishment.
+The #18 machine is from Le Mans in 1964, as driven by Mike Salmon and Peter Sutcliffe.
+This car was a retiree, getting disqualified in the 19th hour due to an illegal oil replenishment.

 The #46 DP214 is a winning car, Roy Salvadori taking it to victory in the 1963 Inter-Europa Cup race at Monza.
 Along the way he set a new GT lap record of just over 120 mph.

 Salvadori is again the driver when it comes to the #26 Aston Martin, piloting this version at Daytona in 1964.
-The result was another DNF, Aston Martin earning the moniker of the ‘British Alfa Romeo’, due to its cars being fast but fragile!
+He failed to finish the race.

 Finally there is the #1 car, that was driven by Bruce McLaren at the 1963 Tourist Trophy meeting at Goodwood.